samuelede/devops-pbl-projects/project1/README.md

 Step 0 of 11 - Open your preferred terminal and change directory to your stored .pem key location as shown above, if stored in the downloads folder type command
-Cd c:/users/<pcname>/downloads and hit enter.
+'cd c:/users/<pcname>/downloads' and hit enter.
 Then type the command ssh - i “<yourpemkeyname.pem” ubuntu@ec2-<ip address>.compute-1.amazon.com
 On the command line and hit enter.
 A green prompt with our server ip should pop up as shown in the above image.